ControlSystemStudio/phoebus/services/alarm-config-logger/README.md

 ### Description ###

-The alarm config model creates a git repository, sharing the same name as the alarm topic, which is used to keep track of the alarm configuration changes.
+The alarm config model creates a git repository, sharing the same name as the alarm topic, which is used to keep track of the alarm configurationData changes.

 The repo structure is as follows.

 <pre>
 Accelerator/
-    .restore-script/config.xml  # It consists of an XMl dump of the alarm server configuration after each config change
+    .restore-script/config.xml  # It consists of an XMl dump of the alarm server configurationData after each config change
     Node1/
-        alarmconfig.json 	# A json representation of the alarm configuration of this node
+        alarmconfig.json 	# A json representation of the alarm configurationData of this node
         PV:alarmPV1/
-            alarmconfig.json	# A json representation of the alarm configuration of this pv
+            alarmconfig.json	# A json representation of the alarm configurationData of this pv
         PV:alarmPV1/
         PV:alarmPV1/
 </pre>